jqwin/joes_data_projects/health data.md

 ![image](https://github.com/jqwin/joes_data_projects/assets/138724732/9364c156-b077-46a7-ad11-d04782b4ef4c)

-We can see several correlative relationships with average steps, average physical activity, and average stress in respect to quality of sleep and heart rate.
-In general this reinforces the positive nature of a physically active lifestyle.
-If a patient is actively walking more and doing more physical activities, these all contribute to a lower heart rate and better sleep quality.
+This data supports the positive impact of a physically active lifestyle on heart rate and sleep quality.
+Higher levels of physical activity and daily steps contribute to lower heart rates and better sleep quality.

 ## Visualizations: